A man consider between two options

 But this leads to a lot of problems when you outsource a software development project.
 Experience has taught us that there are several downsides:

-3. Furthermore, experience has taught us that initial Scopes of Work always miss some requirements, no matter how detailed you get and how experienced you are.
-Often the requirements that are missed are critical in creating a commercially viable product.
+- Furthermore, experience has taught us that initial Scopes of Work always miss some requirements, no matter how detailed you get and how experienced you are.
+Often, the overlooked requirements are crucial for creating a commercially viable product.
 So what happens in this situation when you have a project-based approach?
 Generally, it means that you have to do a change order to the contract, and you end up spending far more than you had initially planned.

 Put another way, “A perfect project management system can complete every task … in a vacuum, with amazing results — and still fail when it comes time to go to market,” said Alexander M. Kehoe, operations director at Caveni Digital Solutions, a web design consultancy.

 Consequently, CodeStringers is committed to following a product-focused approach.
 We often call it “delivering value to the customer.”
-We want our success to be tied in with your success.
+We aim to align our success with your success.
 Our primary goal is to work with you to build a product that will make your company more financially successful.
 We keep this goal in mind in everything that we do.

 Conclusion

 There are two different approaches when it comes to software development: project focus and product focus.
-Although there are situations where project focus may be needed, we believe that 99% (wanted something stronger than most”) of our clients benefit from a product focus as it leads to a better outsourcing relationship and ultimately a more successful business for our clients.
+We believe that in 99% of cases (a stronger assertion than ‘most’), our clients benefit more from a product focus.
+This approach fosters a better outsourcing relationship and ultimately leads to greater business success for our clients, though there may be instances where a project focus is necessary.

 If you have a software development idea, please contact us at the contact information below.